smaileri/smaileri.github.io/index.md

-## Selected projects in Machine Learning and Python
+## Selected projects in Data Science

 ---